-Amounts reported for governmental activities in the statement of activities are different because: Net change in fund balances - total governmental funds. \$ 40,139,154 Governmental funds report capital outlays as expenditures.
-However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
+Amounts reported for governmental activities in the Statement of Activities are different because: Net change in fund balances - total governmental funds. \$ (6,509,336) Governmental funds report capital outlays as expenditures.
+However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
 This is the amount by which capital outlay exceeded depreciation in the current period.
-Total capital outlay Total depreciation 33,248,023 (10,613,600) The net effect of various miscellaneous transactions involving capital assets (i.e., sales, trade-ins, ar donations) is to decrease net position.
-(1,172,880) Revenues in the statement of activities that do not provide current financial resources are not reported as revenues in the funds.
-76,352 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
-Also, governmental funds report the effect of premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
-The adjustments for these items are as follows: Adjustment to record pension expense and related revenue for pension special funding situation, net of fund level amount Change in net pension liability and deferred inflows and outflows related to (512,909) pension activity 25,110,790 Change in workers' compensation claim liability (20,540) Change in compensated absences liability (15,205) Change in net OPEB pension liability and deferred inflows and outflows related to OPEB activity 4,730,201 Change in net position - governmental activities \$ 90,969,386
+Total capital outlay Total depreciation 55,888,744 (12,143,449) The net effect of various miscellaneous transactions involving capital assets (i.e., sales, trade-ins, and donations) is to decrease net position.
+(240,567) Revenues in the Statement of Activities that do not provide current financial resources are not reported as revenues in the funds.
+(66,496) Some expenses reported in the Statement of Activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+Also, governmental funds report the effect of premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the Statement of Activities.
+The adjustments for these items are as follows: Adjustment to record pension expense and related revenue for pension special funding situation, net of fund level amounts (451,081) Change in net pension liability and deferred inflows and outflows related to pension activity (21,029,694) Change in workers' compensation claim liability (139,954) Change in compensated absences liability Change in net OPEB pension liability and deferred inflows and outflows related to (192,884) OPEB activity 10,156,061